-However, a new study that was compiled by researchers from the University of California at Berkeley, along with CSIRO, a federal research agency in Australia, has found that many free VPNs are not living up to their promises at all.
+However, a new study on free VPN that was compiled by researchers from the University of California at Berkeley, along with CSIRO, a federal research agency in Australia, has found that many free VPNs are not living up to their promises at all.

 Users who have been using these free VPNs could have set themselves up for many dangers that are found online.
 And for those who have used these free VPNs, the damage could already be started, without their even knowing this.

 There are some free VPN providers who offer a reliable service.
 However, the free plans are always limited in functionalities and security, therefore never use them for sensitive tasks.

 How A Free VPN Can Be Dangerous

 This study has analyzed 300 different free VPN connection.
 Here is a list of several startling facts that were discovered:

 - 84% of these VPN’s were leaking the users’ web traffic.

 - 38% of these VPN’s contained malware or malvertising.